ckw017/ckw017.github.io/about.md

 ---

-Hi, I'm just some guy!
-I graduated for UC Berkeley in 2021 where I studied Computer Science and Data Science, and currently work at [Anyscale](https://www.anyscale.com/).
+Hi, I'm some guy!
+I graduated from UC Berkeley in 2021 where I studied Computer Science and Data Science, and currently work at [Anyscale](https://www.anyscale.com/).

 In my freetime I enjoy [doodling with my fancy printer](/art), reading (I recommend Vonnegut, Ted Chiang, and Terry Pratchett), and playing competitive Pokemon.